 Money is a mirror of the state and of what is happening in it.
-Therefore, through coins and banknotes, we want to show our history and a difficult path that our people went through on the way to achieve their own independence.
+Therefore, through coins and banknotes, we want to show our history and a difficult path our people went through on the way to achieve their own independence.
 In addition, it was important for us to reflect the true greatness and beauty of the Belarusian nature; the diversity and deep historical roots of our culture and language, as well as the names of the glorious sons of the Belarusian nation which every resident of Belarus can and should be proud of.

 Through the history of money circulation we can learn a lot about the features of a certain epoch in which our ancestors had to live and sometimes to survive.
 Political, economic, cultural life has always left its mark on the coins and banknotes that were in circulation on the territory of Belarus.
 All of this suggests that due to the study of money circulation, each person will discover a lot of new information and it certainly won't be useless.

-In the exposition of our Museum you can see paper money and coins of the Grand Duchy of Lithuania, of the Polish-Lithuanian Commonwealth, of the Russian Empire, of the Provisional government, of Poland, Ukraine, of the German occupation period during the First and Second world wars, local money of Belarusian cities during the Civil war, paper money and coins of the Soviet regime and of the already independent Republic of Belarus in a chronological order.
+In the exposition of our Museum you can see paper money and coins of the Roman Empire, the Grand Duchy of Lithuania, of the Polish-Lithuanian Commonwealth, of the Russian Empire, of the Provisional government, of Poland, Ukraine, of the German occupation period during the First and the Second world wars, local money of Belarusian cities during the Civil war, paper money and coins of the Soviet regime and of the already independent Republic of Belarus in a chronological order.
 In addition, it is necessary to emphasize a collection of commemorative coins of the National Bank of the Republic of Belarus, which actually became a hobby of collecting of Andrei Misko, the Founder and Director of our Museum.
 In addition to coins and banknotes, the Museum collection includes exhibits related to money circulation: coupons, bonds, stamps, etc.